Causality of higher-spin interactions on the (A)dS lightcone, with application to the static patch: Introduction

 \subsection{Summary and structure of the paper}

 The paper is structured as follows.
 In section \ref{sec:framework}, we introduce Metsaev's AdS lightcone formalism for cubic-level HS theory.
 We do this in a more covariant notation than the original paper \cite{Metsaev:2018xip}, while casting the AdS isometry group as sitting inside the larger (but broken) conformal group.
+This turns out to be useful, because some conformal generators, even though broken, nevertheless appear as building blocks inside the unbroken isometry generators.
 Some special cases where the conformal group is unbroken, i.e. free fields and Yang-Mills-like interactions, are analyzed in Appendix \ref{app:conformal}.
 In section \ref{sec:extend:chiral}, we focus on the chiral theory, and shift into a chiral field frame adapted to it.
 In section \ref{sec:extend:analytic_continuation}, we capitalize on all this rewriting by extending the lightcone formalism to foliations with bulk lightcones, and to de Sitter space.
 In section \ref{sec:extend:real}, we re-introduce the anti-chiral sector.
 In section \ref{sec:geometry}, we expand on the geometric meaning of our generalized lightcone formalism.
 In section \ref{sec:causality}, we describe the new causality properties that the generalized lightcone formalism makes apparent.
 As a side benefit, we point out in section \ref{sec:causality:covariant} how the lightcone fields can be packaged into more covariant quantities (which, at the linearized level, coincide with Weyl curvature components).
 In section \ref{sec:static_patch}, we apply all of the above to set up scattering computations in the de Sitter static patch.
 As an explicit example, in section \ref{sec:static_patch:GR_like} we consider gravity-like interactions with total helicity $h_1+h_2+h_3=2$.
 This includes Self-Dual GR and its HS generalization \cite{Krasnov:2021nsq}, previously discussed in this context in \cite{Neiman:2023bkq,Neiman:2024vit,Lang:2025rxt}.
 Section \ref{sec:discuss} is devoted to discussion and outlook.
 In Appendix \ref{app:matching}, we patch a small gap in the literature, by mapping the cubic coupling constants between the lightcone formalism and the language of Fronsdal fields (where the couplings are fixed by holography).